Welcome to Dr. Frederick Douglass Opie's personal website

 Courtesy of Fred Opie

-If you're from my home town of Croton-on-Hudson, or perhaps from any Westchester County town, back to school food as something to do with a local diner.
-In my town, high school students viewed the Croton Diner as an iconic symbol of our teenage experience in the 1970s and early 1980s.
-Open since 1970, the diner had a Greek owner who we all knew as Pete who wisely opened his place with a 24 hour operating schedule.
-In our small town, no eatery competed with it because of its hours, great burgers, large salads, breakfast food (pancakes, waffles, French toast, and home fries) 24 hours a day, great baked goods—including killer fruit pies, and layer cakes by the slice, and enormous muffins.
+In my hometown of Croton-on-Hudson, in the Hudson Valley, high school students viewed the Croton Diner as an iconic symbol of our teenage experience in the 1970s and 1980s.
+No eatery competed with it because of its great food 24 hours a day.
 On a Friday or Saturday night, a corn bread muffin toasted on the grill and served with melted butter was one of my favorites!
-Baked large and thick, those corn muffins with a large glass of milk tied me over until breakfast the next day.
+The corn muffin with a large glass of milk tied me over until breakfast the next day.

 Books